Hylaean/Vector.Money.Sim/README.md

 ## License

+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-This project is provided for educational purposes.
-See the `LICENSE` file if present for license information.
+See the [LICENSE](LICENSE) file for the full text.